Reading time: 21 minutes

 Summary: Narcissistic fathers often force their kids to behave like parents, making them handle adult emotions and responsibilities.
 They also hold them in enmeshment, blurring the lines between their own needs and their child’s, stifling the child’s emotional growth.

-Parentification and enmeshment are two interconnected signs of a narcissistic father.
+Parentification and enmeshment are two interconnected signs of a narcissistic parent, more common in narcissistic mothers than fathers.

-Parentification refers to role-reversal, where the child is expected to fulfill the emotional needs of the parent, taking on responsibilities that are typically reserved for adults.
+- Parentification refers to role reversal, where the child is expected to fulfill the parent’s emotional needs.
+Instead of receiving love and care, the child is forced to take on the responsibility of caring for their adult parents.

 Narcissistic fathers may rely on their children to meet their emotional needs, seeking comfort, validation, and support from them instead of providing it themselves or seeking it from appropriate sources.